The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 The wikipedia.org resources have a lot more information on CO2e per distance travelled, and per passenger distance travelled.

-Apart from CO2e rates per passenger mile or kilometre, some sources provide just CO2e rates per mile or kilometre for a vehicle regardless of the number of people it carriers.
+Apart from CO2e rates per passenger mile or kilometre, some reports provide flat CO2e rates per mile or kilometre for a vehicle regardless of the number of people it carries.

 The wikipedia.org resource does this for road transport and other types of transport.